MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/how-to-set-up-business-units-for-business-activity-statements.md

 ms.search.keywords: ''
 ms.date: 04/01/2019
 ms.author: bholtorf
-ms.openlocfilehash: 26c6c10c582c5e1302b260f9a90f9b651d3fb861
+ms.openlocfilehash: e90e2e22fc86b3e08a5e8fc4cffada76218782a7
-ms.sourcegitcommit: 60b87e5eb32bb408dd65b9855c29159b1dfbfca8
+ms.sourcegitcommit: 5b6dd8d881c0eb65ece6936a94dfda3185574335
 ms.translationtype: HT
 ms.contentlocale: en-AU
-ms.lasthandoff: 04/29/2019
+ms.lasthandoff: 06/28/2019
-ms.locfileid: "1237873"
+ms.locfileid: "1710983"
 ---
 # <a name="set-up-business-units-for-business-activity-statements"></a>Set Up Business Units for Business Activity Statements
 In [!INCLUDE[d365fin](../../includes/d365fin_md.md)], you can consolidate the financial statements of various companies into one financial statement.

 You must set up a consolidation company to perform the consolidation.
-In this company, the total amounts for all accounts in the group, from both the parent company and subsidiaries are added together.
+In this company, the total amounts for all accounts in the group, from both the parent company and subsidiaries, are added together.
 You must also indicate the general ledger accounts in the consolidated company to which the total should be transferred.

 You can use the **BAS Business Units** page to set up the following: